What is Property Tax Depreciation?

 Commercial

-- What type of building do you own or lease?
+- The type of building you own or lease.

 How to Calculate Capital Works Depreciation Rate